sashirestela/slimvalidator/README.md

     }

     @Override
+    public String getMessage() {
+        // Implement this method when complex logic is needed to build the message
+        // This is optional - if not implemented, the message from the annotation will be used
+        // Example:
+        // return "Custom message with " + annotMethod1 + " and " + annotMethod2;
+        return null; // Return null to use the annotation's message }

+    @Override
     public boolean isValid(Object value) {
         // This condition applies for field-level constraints only if (value == null) {